2023 Kupe Leadership Scholars announced

 There’s Bachelor of Engineering (Honours) student Jannik Wittgen, who is interested in exploring the optimal use of some of Earth's limited resources.

 Then there's Master of Arts student Ashley Vaotuua who is delving into Indigenous knowledge systems and is being mentored by acclaimed poet and academic Professor Selina Tusitala-Marsh, ONZM FRSNZ.

 Meanwhile Bachelor of Engineering (Honours) and Commerce scholar Emily Hacket Pain is determined to help build a more sustainable Aotearoa for current and future generations.
-The list goes on!

 The talented group of 2023 Kupe scholars all have the potential to become transformational leaders and are committed to using their skills and knowledge to address social, environmental, and economic challenges.
 Qualities such as compassion, integrity, humility, respect for others, a desire to serve and a big vision for Aotearoa New Zealand and its communities are also hallmarks of these scholars.

 Over a year, they will benefit from a range of experiences designed to enhance their leadership skills and broaden their perspectives, including one-on-one mentorship with leaders in a range of fields.

 In addition, they will participate in an experiential development programme that provides intimate opportunities to kōrero with leaders addressing challenges across all facets of society, from responses to the climate emergency to health equity, the housing and hunger crisis, business and educational leadership.

 One of the unique features of the Kupe Leadership programme is its emphasis on mentorship.
 Each scholar is paired with a mentor who is a leader in their field of interest.
 The mentors provide guidance, support, and advice to the scholars, helping them to develop their leadership skills and supporting them to navigate their academic and professional journeys.